 What is the strategy?

 All education systems around the world place a premium on higher-order thinking.
 Enabling students to think about 'how to go about answering questions puts them in a position to cope with future academic challenges.
 The Universal Thinking Framework system was created to break down these complex tasks and questions into more manageable parts.
-Any time it is used, it is essentially preparing students to encounter the more complex and all-encompassing questions they often see on tests.
+Any time it is used, ly preparing students to encounter the more complex and all-encompassing questions they often see on tests.

 Educational rationale